idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/Diagnosing-Errors.md

 ### Memory error

 If you see the phrase `MemoryError` in the `.err` logs (this can be located by `grep -i MemoryError logs/*.err`) this is typically indicative that CASA did not have enough memory to complete the task.
 This often happens while running `flagdata` and does not always halt execution of the pipeline.
-Reduce the number of tasks per node and increase the nodes in the config file (e.g. halve tasks and double nodes) before re-launching the pipeline, as that will allocate more memory per task.
+If you are not using the maximum amount of memory per node, increase your allocation (up to 236 GB on an ilifu node from the Main partitoin, or 482 GB on an ilifu node from the HighMem partition).
+If you are using the maxmium amount of memory per node, reduce the number of tasks per node and increase the nodes in the config file (e.g. halve tasks and double nodes) before re-launching the pipeline, as that will allocate more memory per task.

 There are cases where a failure in `flagdata` can leave the MS in an intermediate state that causes the subsequent calibration tasks to fail.
 We recommend killing any currently running jobs (by running `./killJobs.sh` from the parent directory), wiping the `*MHz` subdirectories, and re-running `processMeerKAT.py -R [-C <config_file>]` and `./submit_pipeline.sh` again after making the above changes to the config file.

 ## False positives
-### Timeout errors
+### Server timeout errors
 Errors of the form
 ```
 MPIMonitorClient::get_server_timeout::MPIMonitorClient::get_server_timeout::@slwrk-155:MPIClient        Found 1 servers in timeout status